novacrazy/scriptor/README.md

 #####`.maxRecursion` <-> `number`

-To prevent infinite accidental infinite recursion on scripts, the default `maxRecursion` is set to 1, meaning a script cannot reference itself at all without throwing a `RangeError`.
+To prevent accidental infinite recursion on scripts, the default `maxRecursion` is set to 1, meaning a script cannot reference itself at all without throwing a `RangeError`.
 To increase this limit, just assign it a higher number.

 Example:
 ```javascript